top of page

 Healthcare at Camp

 Our health center at camp is staffed by a full team of nurses and EMT personnel.
-We work with our local health center in Kezar Falls to round out our team of local medical professionals should any member of our community need further care.
+We work with local clinics in Kezar Falls and Cornish should any member of our community need further care.
 We have an advising physician on staff, available for consultation with our staff about treatment plans.
 We operate our health center in accordance with our standing orders that are reviewed annually.
 Our policies and procedures are reviewed in collaboration with our entire team.

 Ticks in Maine